Global Analysis of LISA Data with Galactic Binaries and Massive Black Hole Binaries: Results

 \subsection{Noise}

 In Fig. \ref{fig:noise_weekly} we show the noise estimate obtained as described in Sec. \ref{sec:noise} for the weekly analysis of the LDC2a data set.
 The GBs and MBHBs found in the previous week are subtracted from the data.
 The noise estimate then consists of an estimate for each channel $n = \{ S_{A, residual}, S_{E, residual}, S_{T, residual} \}$.
 For $T_\text{obs} < \SI{5}{weeks} $ the noise curve is approximately linear for $f \in [ \SI{0.3}{mHz}, \SI{10}{mHz} ]$ where the detectable GBs are expected.
 Since the GBs are quai-monochromatic their signal is constantly recorded by LISA.
-On one hand, the galactic confusion foreground is not as prominent yet and becomes louder by an increase of $T_\text{obs}$ for $f \in [ \SI{0.3}{mHz}, \SI{2.5}{mHz} ]$.
-On the other hand the signals with $f \in [ \SI{2.5}{mHz}, \SI{10}{mHz} ]$ are also getting louder, but in this frequency range there are fewer signals which are overlapping.
-Therefore the GB extraction algorithm can analyze and subtract the GBs with increasing accuracy with the increase of $T_\text{obs}$.
+On one hand, the noise estimate for $f \in [ \SI{0.3}{mHz}, \SI{2.5}{mHz} ]$ becomes louder in the first $\SI{\sim 20}{weeks}$ due to non-stationarity of the galactic confusion foreground.
+On the other hand, in the frequency range $f \in [ \SI{2.5}{mHz}, \SI{10}{mHz} ]$, there are fewer overlapping signals.
+As a result, the GB extraction algorithm can progressively analyze and subtract the GBs with greater accuracy as the observation time $T_\text{obs}$ increases.

 It is also interesting to mention the increased noise at $f \in [ \SI{0.2}{mHz}, \SI{0.5}{mHz} ]$ only for $T_\text{obs} = \SI{19}{week}$.
 This increase is due to the MBHB merging at $T_\text{obs} \approx \SI{19.06}{week}$ which is not extracted yet but the inspiral phase is already well detectable.